hbowie/softdevbigideas/ideas/Use Things Already Known to Work.md

 In other words, don't reinvent the wheel.

-This can also be thought of as reuse.
+This can also be thought of as reuse, or as part of the principle "Don't Repeat Yourself" (DRY).
 But there are a number of different ways to state this.

 1. Don't spend good money creating something new when something sufficiently similar already exists.